The Wiley College

 How do I order a Cap and Gown for the Ceremony?
 And where do I pick them up?

 Graduating Seniors should have all orders submitted to the Wiley College Registrar Office website.
 If ordered after the date designated by the Office of the Registrar, student will incur an additional fee, the fee can be paid at the Business Office.
-All regalia will be available to be picked up in the Office of the Registrar, Pemberton Annex, Room 100.
+All regalia will be available to be picked up by scheduling your pick up time using the following link https://www.signupgenius.com/go/10C0C48A5A72AA7FCC25-wiley

 What do I need to do before graduation?